ac524/mern-jwt-auth-setup/README.md

 * `npm i axios jwt-decode react-router-dom`

-**Note:** This guide does not currently walk through setting up any routes, but some of the authentication does import features from the `react-router-dom` library and requires a `BrowserRouter` component in place to assist with url redirects while logging in and out.

 ## Merging File Addons

 Add / Merge all files from the `fileaddons` folder into your project structure.
 The `client` folder is for the React install.
 The rest is for the Express application.